Bev Windjack

 Landscape Architect, Founding Principal

 Bev holds a Bachelor of Environmental Studies and a Master of Landscape Architecture from the University of Manitoba.
 She began her career in Bermuda, where she established the first landscape architecture department on the island, before moving to Victoria in 1990.
 In 1994 she founded LADR Landscape Architects and led the firm as sole principal for nearly three decades, shaping its reputation for design excellence and mentorship.
-In 2021 she welcomed her son Chris Windjack as a second principal, allowing her to focus on research and outreach.
+In 2021 she welcomed her son Chris Windjack as Principal, allowing her to retire in 2022.

-Throughout her career, Bev has been deeply committed to addressing climate change and its disproportionate impact on vulnerable communities.
-Her work explores how landscape architecture can mitigate risks, foster resilience, and contribute to public health in the face of shifting environmental conditions.
-She has served on numerous local, provincial, and national committees, including the CSLA Committee on Climate Adaptation (2013-2022), the BC Professionals Association Adaptation Working Group (2013-2022), the University of Victoria’s Restoration Advisory Committee (2015-2021), and the Resilient Saanich Technical Committee (2020-2023), and co-authored a chapter in the Resilience Pathways Report published by Natural Resources Canada in 2022.
+Throughout her career, Bev’s work explored how landscape architecture can mitigate risks, foster resilience, and contribute to public health in the face of shifting environmental conditions.
+She served on numerous local, provincial, and national committees, including the CSLA Committee on Climate Adaptation (2013-2022), the BC Professionals Association Adaptation Working Group (2013-2022), the University of Victoria’s Restoration Advisory Committee (2015-2021), and the Resilient Saanich Technical Committee (2020-2023), and co-authored a chapter in the Resilience Pathways Report published by Natural Resources Canada in 2022.